Scenario 4

 Customers: customer_type to segment

-Blast radius (compact): stg_customers, the YAML column tests in _staging__models.yml, and 5 downstream files (int_customer_cohorts, dim_customers, customer_lifetime_value, fct_tickets, agg_customer_cohorts).
+Blast radius: stg_customers, the YAML column tests in _staging__models.yml, and 5 downstream files (int_customer_cohorts, dim_customers, customer_lifetime_value, fct_tickets, agg_customer_cohorts).

-The prompts below use placeholders [OLD_COLUMN], [NEW_COLUMN], and [BROKEN_MODEL].
-Substitute the values for the path you picked - the reference card sits underneath.
+The prompts use placeholders [OLD_COLUMN], [NEW_COLUMN], and [BROKEN_MODEL].
+Substitute the values for your path.
+The placeholder table is below.

 1. Pre-step: Reproduce the failure